Listed below are some frequently asked questions.

 HIGH Over 6cm

-Willow Shoes is a retailer with four stores in New Zealand and an online shop.
-Sorry we do not make shoes to measure.
+Sorry, no. Willow Shoes is a retailer with four stores in New Zealand and an online shop.
 If you have a style you would like us to try and find in a long size please send us a photo and we will see what we can do.

 1. Create a softening soak

 Remove old polish, then pour a capful of a salt-based foot soak into a basin of warm water; submerge your feet for 10 minutes.
 The salt helps to soften skin and cuticles.